masudio/masudio.com/README.md

 ##Creating a new ec2 instance
 use AMI
-add an IAM role to ec2 instance (only allowed at instance creation time in the instance details section at review page) associate the usual keypair with the host ssh to the host (if there are security issues, try deleting the IP address AND host DNS entries in ~/.ssh/known_hosts and try again
+add log puller IAM role (already added correct policy for log pulling) to ec2 instance (only allowed at instance creation time in the instance details section at review page) associate the usual keypair with the host ssh to the host (if there are security issues, try deleting the IP address AND host DNS entries in ~/.ssh/known_hosts and try again
 > sudo mkdir /env